 We're Celebrating the legacy of Lt.
 Col. Theodore (Ted) G. Lumpkin, Jr.'s

-Give a gift in his honor and help send a student to college
+Give a gift in his honor of Lt.
+Col. Lumpkin's $100th birthday and help send a student to college

 All donations support student scholarships.